gdbooks/3DCollisions/Chapter4/closest_point_to_triangle.md

 The algorithm for closest point to triangle is so simple, i'm not going to provide pseudo-code for it.
 Just remember, you want to test if the point is inside the triangle first!

+Also, make sure you return a new point object, not a reference to the old point!

 ## On Your Own

 Add the following function to the ```Collisions``` class: